AnyLog-co/documentation/training/Overview.md

 ![deployment diagram](../imgs/deployment_diagram.png)

-In the test setup, data will be transferred to the Operator nodes, a query that is processed on the Query Node will be satisfied as if the entire data set is hosted locally.
-Therefore, a query will be satisfied from the data hosted on the 2 Operator Nodes as if the 2 Operators are a single machine.
+In the test setup, data will be transferred to the 2 Operator nodes, and a query that is processed on the Query Node will be satisfied as if the entire data set is hosted locally (a query will be satisfied from the data hosted on the 2 Operator Nodes - as if the 2 Operators are a single machine),

-**Note 1:** The table of content to the AnyLog documentation is available in the [READ ME Section](../README.md)
+**Note 1:** The table of content to the AnyLog documentation is available in the [README Section](../README.md)

 **Note 2:** This training is using command-line instructions to configure the nodes in the network.
 In a customer deployment, these commands are pre-packaged, and associated to a node by one (or more) of these processes: